Product Owner Anti-Patterns

 • Helps in the involvement of the stakeholders as well as end-users in the product development cycle.

-• Maintains the clarity of the desired outcomes for the stakeholders as well as the Scrum Team.
+• Maintains the clarity of the desired outcomes for the stakeholders and the Scrum Team.

 List Of Product Owner Anti-Patterns